 Can You Use Gas Drops for Your Baby?

-Usually, gas drops are considered safe for babies and thus can be safely administered to treat tummy troubles.
-However, some drops may contain simethicone, which may contain artificial sweeteners or flavours that may be harmful to your baby’s health.
+Usually, gas drops are considered safe for babies and, thus, can be safely administered to treat tummy troubles.
+However, some drops may contain simethicone, which may contain artificial sweeteners or flavours that can harmful to your baby’s health.
 You must read the label of the medicine carefully to see whether or not your baby may be allergic to any of the ingredients.

 How to Administer Gas Drops

 The gas drops are administered orally or into your baby’s mouth with a dropper or a spoon.
 You should hold your baby’s cheeks and pour the medicine into your baby’s mouth.
 Ideally, you should give the drops after meals or as per the directions from your doctor.
 Sometimes your baby may not like the taste of the medicine, and under such a situation you may add the drug to the formula milk, water or your baby’s cereal.

 The dosage is usually mentioned on the label of the medicine, according to the age bracket of your baby.
 If you are not sure of simethicone dose for infants or dosage of other gas drops for infants, you can ask your doctor for the correct dosage.
 It is recommended to strictly follow the daily dosage limit and refrain from over-dosage, as it can lead to complications.

 How Effective Are Infant Gas Drops?